Ready for Customs

 Objective of the Support

-This new grant provides companies with financial assistance to cover the costs of taking on much needed additional customs clearance staff, which will be required when Brexit becomes a reality on the 1st January 2021.
+This new grant provides companies with financial assistance to cover the costs of taking on much needed additional customs clearance staff, which is required when Brexit became a reality on the 1st January 2021.

 This is a cash limited scheme of up to €20m, with the following financial support available:

 - A grant of €9,000 to support the recruitment or redeployment of a full-time1 employee into a dedicated customs role.